pchemguy/spec-kit/templates/decompose/capabilities.md

 If the anchor is named/scoped for a specific solution form, interaction model, technology, access context, or delivery mechanism, the LLM MUST verify that the underlying core user capability is represented by a separate dedicated anchor or that no distinct core user capability is being hidden.

 If a core user capability is hidden inside a solution-form anchor, the LLM MUST split or revise the anchor set.

 ---

-#### Decomposition

-The LLM MUST derive each capability anchor, including its capability name and `Scope signal`, from:

-- the target description and explicitly stated behavior;
-- strongly implied user-facing behavior;
-- specified usability, access, launch, delivery, environment, or runtime requirements;
-- structural completeness expectations implied by the kind of target scope being described.

-Each capability anchor MUST:

-- use a concise user-facing name;
-- state the end-user value or functional intent in the anchor summary;
-- include a `Scope signal` that briefly identifies what belongs under the capability;
-- avoid implementation-first naming unless the target requirement is itself about user access, launch, delivery, runtime, or environment experience;
-- avoid low-level action names when a broader user-recognizable capability name is available.

-The `Scope signal` MUST be brief and boundary-oriented.

-The `Scope signal` MUST NOT contain:

-- implementation steps;
-- validation scenarios;
-- acceptance criteria;
-- task details;
-- sequencing;
-- exhaustive behavior lists.

-The capability anchor set MUST:

-- cover all meaningful user-facing capabilities described or strongly implied by the target description;
-- include dedicated anchors for core user capabilities that represent the primary user needs or jobs-to-be-done in the target scope;
-- cover NFFF aspects according to NFFF Promotion Requirements;
-- distinguish core user capabilities from solution forms, NFFF aspects, supporting behaviors, and implementation mechanisms;
-- describe cohesive user-facing capability areas;
-- translate architectural, deployment, or delivery requirements into user-centric terms based on how the user accesses, launches, uses, or experiences the target scope;
-- prefer end-user value and functional intent over implementation structure;
-- remain coarse enough to avoid becoming a list of isolated actions;
-- remain specific enough to make capability coverage and boundaries inspectable.

-The capability anchor set MUST NOT:

-- copy the target description as a single broad capability;
-- let a domain-specific solution form or interaction model absorb the underlying user need it serves;
-- hide primary user needs inside broad umbrella anchors named after a solution form, technology choice, access context, or delivery mechanism;
-- collapse unrelated capabilities merely because they were mentioned together;
-- split capabilities into isolated operations or low-level actions;
-- group potentially related capabilities when the target description indicates distinct user intent, access mode, environment, or delivery expectation;
-- describe internal mechanisms unless they directly affect user-visible access, behavior, or experience;
-- include implementation plans, validation scenarios, acceptance criteria, task lists, or sequencing.

----